NEW DATE: Keith Sweatwith Ginuwine

 For more information about our Ticket Refund Plan, click here.

-R&B singer/songwriter Keith Sweat is teaming up with SILK and Ginuwine for one night only to perform at Rose Music Center on Friday, August 28th.
+R&B singer/songwriter Keith Sweat is teaming up with Ginuwine for one night only to perform at Rose Music Center on Saturday, May 15th, 2021.

 Legend Keith Sweat is a Harlem, N.Y born songwriter/record producer/vocalist/actor/radio personality, with a career that spans 30+ years of record breaking and trail blazing contributions to the Pop and R&B genre.
 He is coined the genius behind the “New Jack Swing” phenomenon of the late 1980’s.
 Keith Sweat’s timely transition to the R&B mecca of Atlanta in 1992 added “label impresario” to his roster of talents.
 Keith has dominated the Pop and R&B worlds with an indefinable presence.
 His debut and now classic album Make It Last Forever sold more than three million copies, producing four R&B hit singles, including “I Want Her,” which also landed at #5 on the Pop charts.
 The album stats also include a nomination for the 1989 Soul Train Best R&B/Urban Contemporary Song of the Year award.
 Keith Sweat has delivered five straight #1 albums, selling a worldwide total of 25 million records.
 His self-titled 1996 effort, Keith Sweat, gained quadruple platinum status.
 His critically acclaimed collaboration with fellow superstars Gerald Levert and Johnny Gill on the double platinum LSG, was launched a decade after he first landed in the music business.